 The system of health insurance in the U.S. is completely broken; this is obvious to anyone who looks at it.
 It persists in its current form because of the systemic corruption in US society that I describe elsewhere.
 Most people get health insurance through their employer.
 Employers are not required to offer this benefit; smaller ones don't.
-(Exceptions: in Hawaii all employers must provide coverage, and in Massachusetts everyone must carry health insurance.)
+(Exceptions: in Hawaii all employers must provide coverage, and in Massachusetts everyone must carry health insurance.
+Beginning in 2014, everyone in the US must carry health insurance; those who don't pay small penalties.)
 Coverage rarely includes medicines or dental care.
 Often it is provided by "HMOs" which means that one is severely restricted in the choice of doctors, treatments and hospitals.
 If you lose your job, you need to start paying the full insurance premium yourself; if you can't afford that, all coverage is lost at once.
 Insurers can and do reject people with pre-existing conditions such as diabetes or asthma.
 Public hospitals must treat critical conditions of the uninsured; afterwards they send out inflated bills, resulting in a huge number of personal medical bankruptcies.
 The retired are covered by a single-payer system called Medicare.
 They can freely choose doctors, at least among those who accept the rather low Medicare reimbursements.
 There is a completely separate system for veterans: they are treated for free in government-owned hospitals that are not open to the general public.

 To me, the obvious solution to this mess is to scrap the whole patchwork and extend Medicare coverage to everybody, paid for by an additional tax on employers and employees.